gbrlfaria/rune-breaker/README.md

 Before we wrap-up, it is critical to make some observations about the development process and get some insight into the results.

 #### The bottleneck
 We can see which arrows the model was unable to classify by applying the `-v` flag to the classification script.
 Analyzing the results, we see that most of them were almost off-screen and few of them were heavily distorted.
-Thus, we conclude that main the bottleneck of the pipeline lies in the preprocessing stage.
+Thus, we conclude that the main bottleneck of the pipeline lies in the preprocessing stage.

-If improvements are made, then they should focus on the algorithms responsible for locating the arrows.
+If improvements are made, then they should focus on the algorithms responsible for transforming and locating the arrows.
 As we have mentioned earlier, one alternative to the algorithm that finds the position of the arrows is to use machine learning.
 This could increase the accuracy of the pipeline, especially when dealing with 'hard-to-see' images.
 Another possible improvement may be to optimize the parameters in the preprocessing stage for runes that are very hard to solve.

 It is also possible to improve the performance of the model in the **runtime pipeline**.
 For instance, the software may take three screenshots from the rune at different moments and classify all of them.
 After that, the directions of the arrows can be determined by combining the three classifications.
 This may reduce the error rate caused by specific frames, such as when damage numbers stay behind the arrows.